lakshmi-durga/VEDIC/README.md

 # VEDIC
-This is a web application for VEDIC workshop where in our task is to create the sign in and sign up form
+This is a web application for VEDIC(Workshop on Intellectual Learning for Engineering Applications)